christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 - Dense and immersive in exposition; modular and clear in protocol
 - Consistent in vocabulary across both registers while varying in density and structure
 - Invitational in agency while certain about mechanisms
-- Dialogical in documentation, treating the Practitioner Log Interface as a conversational threshold instrument
+- Dialogical in documentation, treating the System Interface as a conversational threshold instrument

 #### Avoidance of Binary Negation and Dualistic Framing